nbalepur/new-website/_news/C4AI.md

 related_posts: false
 ---

-Awarded the [Cohere For AI Research Grant](https://cohere.com/blog/c4ai-research-grants) for our NLP+Education work with [KAR³L](https://nbalepur.github.io/assets/html/KARL).
+Awarded a [Cohere For AI Research Grant](https://cohere.com/blog/c4ai-research-grants) for our NLP+Education work with <a target="_blank" href="https://nbalepur.github.io/assets/html/KARL.html">KAR³L</a>.
 Excited for this collaboration!